krasimir/navigo/DOCUMENTATION.md

 ```

 `/users/Krasimir` is set in the address bar of the browser and the handler is executed.

+The method returns `true` if there is such route with that name (i.e. the navigating happened) and `false` if it doesn't.

 ## Augment your `<a>` tags